All Episodes

 Apparently, Michelle Obama signed on to that.

-You have a judge allowing drive-in Louisville church services because the mayor criminalized drive up prayers with your preacher at a distance.
+You have a judge allowing drive-in Louisville church services because the mayor criminalized drive-up prayers with your preacher at a distance.

 You had people ticketed 500 bucks each attending that Greenville drive-in church service.

-You have talks of people taking down license plate numbers if if people go to their church and ask for a prayer on Easter.
+You have talks of people taking down license plate numbers if people go to their church and ask for a prayer on Easter.

 I mean, it's pretty nuts.